lynnliu030/berkeley-os-prelim/cluster_computing/README.md

 *  Cons: weaker isolation and security guarantees

 ## Virtualization v.s Containers
-* VM: virtualize the underlying hardware
+* VM: virtualize hardware
-* Containers: virtualie the OS, so each container contains only the application and its libraries and dependencies
+* Containers: virtualie OS, contains only the application and its libraries and dependencies
 * LightVM paper discusses the trade-offs between containers and VMs in terms of performance and security (isolation) guarantees

 ## Isolation and Fault tolerance